Caring for your skin naturally - a rough guide to using natural products on your body

 Not that I actually wear a lot of makeup, but over the years I have when needed and I switched to natural and organic brands over 20 years ago as I kept questioning what is in these products that our skin is absorbing daily?

 Even as my skin is becoming perimenopausal, I still like to avoid wearing too much makeup - it’s a personal choice.
-However, having very fair eyelashes, I have experimented with many mascaras over the years and my favourite is www.iliabeauty.com
+One of the first switches I made was to a non waterproof, natural mascara.
+I have experimented with many natural mascaras over the years and my current favourite brand is Ilia Beauty.

 An ethical, lovely, easy to apply and easily removable mascara that they also sell in a mini size - what a wonderful idea for those of us who don’t wear it daily!

 Personally, I avoid most perfumes, have done for years, I often make a little Rose Otto spray or roll on if I fancy it back in my life.
+You can just add a few drops of rose to water or a carrier oil (if you want to use a roll on).
 I think the more time you spend away from perfumes, the more you can recognise the artificial smell of many of them.

-Another option to consider is switching to wooden, natural hairbrushes and combs and I use a lovely natural nail varnish brand for both myself and my daughter www.earthynailpolish.com
+Another option to consider is switching to wooden, natural hairbrushes and combs and I use a lovely natural nail varnish brand for both myself and my daughter www.earthynailpolish.com.
+Also, if you’re looking for natural face paints for your child’s skin, I’ve used Natural Earth Paint for the last couple of years.

 our skin balm